 [There are many trivia and connections between Savatage and Black Sabbath-Ozzy, but this needs to be another chapter in the play.
 If I will find some time, I might come with something in the future.]

 During 1988, with a major label supporting the band, Hall of the Mountain King had become Savatage's best-selling album and a world tour followed, including support shows with Megadeth and Dio.
-However, Jon Oliva went a "little too far" and entered a chemical rehabilitation program.
+At that point and after O'Neill's suggestion, Savatage added a second guitar for the live shows to keep the rhythm playing during Criss' leads.
+Criss had a few thoughts about it in the beginning but in the end, they did it and Chris Caffery stepped in.
+The tour started with power and success despite being the opening act.
+Dave Mustaine even thought about the possibility of Criss Oliva joining Megadeth according to Sava-sources.
+However, Jon Oliva went a "little too far" during that tour, living the "rock n' roll life" just like one of his idols, Ozzy Osbourne and it took no long until he entered a chemical rehabilitation program.
 This situation stopped the band since they had to cancel a scheduled tour, including the European dates.
-The future was different for the band and it took them few more years for a big commercial success, under a different line-up...
+The future was different for the band and it took them a few more years for a big commercial success, under a different line-up...

 Criss Oliva is probably one of the best guitarists in metal music, with a unique and recognizable sound, unmatchable tone and feeling, and personally, I always had him in my Top-5 list.
 But I have to add, that Jon Oliva is also one of the most unique and emotional singers out there.
 I love his voice and his performance, and I don't understand why he is not mentioned among the greatest ones.